camwebb/akflora/pages_md/blog1.md

-  is our intention that all data in the database will be fully accessible to the public, and we will pay close attention to attaching **licenses** to the data products so as to make them as easy as possible to integrate into furthering resources.
+  is our intention that all data in the database will be fully accessible to the public, and we will pay close attention to attaching **licenses** to the data products so as to make them as easy as possible to integrate into further resources.

 Some of you by now may be asking “All this data stuff is OK, but what about a new paper Flora of Alaska?”.
 Well... first a reminder that